‘The Gambler’ (2014) With Bill Simmons and Chris Ryan

 Like most, multiple characters confront him with that idea.

-Like Brie Larson's character is like, did you not have like you have no problems, so you had to invent them for yourself.
+Like Brie Larson's character is like, did you not have, like, you have no problems, so you had to invent them for yourself?
+John Goodman is like, oh, you're suicidal.
+Like, Michael K.

-Like, the idea of being like relatively happy, honestly, the entire you speech, I don't think he that that to him wouldn't be happiness to have like a 30-year mortgage, a reliable car, yeah, money in the bank that's paying three percent to five percent.
+Like the idea of being like relatively happy, honestly, the entire fuck you speech, I don't think he, that that to him wouldn't be happiness to have like a 30-year mortgage, a reliable car, yeah money in the bank that's paying three percent to five percent that's not what he wants he wants to like feel things on a massive level he wanted maybe to be a novelist but knows he's not good enough and so now he's like destroying the thing he is to feel anything at all yeah like he would he would rather have jameis winston as his quarterback

-He wants to see a guy throw for 150 yards to the other team than see Jalen Hurst.
+he wants to see a guy throw for 150 yards to the other team than see jalen

 I feel like it's incidental to the movie.